COVID-19 During a Divorce: How to Manage the Stress

 Take advantage of the quarantine time

 Use this time to begin orienting and acting toward dreams that you wanted to do post-divorce.
-Consider yourself ready to begin the next phase of your life and within a germination phase in which you can envision and feel yourself there; then use the extra time and space from external obligations to begin to strategically make moves toward meeting those goals and making your dreams come true.
+Consider yourself ready to begin the next phase of your life and within a germination phase where you can envision and feel yourself there; then use the extra time and space from external obligations to begin to strategically make moves toward meeting those goals and making your dreams come true.

 Seasoned Custody Attorney protecting the rights of you and your children